yeremyjt/yeremyjt.github.io/_posts/2017-03-07-why-i-use-linux.md

 Linux is fast, really fast.
 I run on a Macbook Pro 2015, which is supposed to be a fast machine, but my OSX is just way too slow.
 I also **love** the Linux terminal.
 It opens instantaneously and it's extremely powerful.
 It puts Windows' command line program to shame.
+Also, it's completely **free**.

 I was hesitant to make the switch at first because I thought I wouldn't be able to be productive at work, because we still rely heavily on Microsoft, especially on communication applications like Outlook and Skype.
 It turns out